 What does a solar PV system cost?

-Definitely the most common question and the true answer is, it depends on your consumption and your site… As a baseline however, let’s assume that you have a medium size home with a roof that has good, but not perfect southern exposure, your annual consumption is a bit over 6,000 kWh per year, and your electric bill averages around $120 per month.
-You would need a 6 kilowatt system installed on your roof to fully offset your annual consumption and eliminate your entire electric bill year round (with the exception of the monthly meter charge from your utility company, which is usually around $13/month).
-The gross installed cost of the system baring complications would be around $15,000, but after the 30% Federal Tax Credit is applied your final net cost is only $10,500.
-If you divide that net cost by what you are currently paying in utility bills, your payback period is just about 6 years.
+Definitely the most common question and the true answer is, it depends on your consumption and your site… As a baseline however, let’s assume that you have a medium size home with a roof that has good, but not perfect southern exposure and your annual consumption is ~8,000 kWh per year.
+You would need around an 8 kilowatt system installed on your roof to fully offset your annual consumption and eliminate your entire electric bill year round (with the exception of the monthly meter charge from your utility company, which is usually around $13/month).
+The gross installed cost of the system baring complications would be around $26,000, but after the 30% Federal Tax Credit is applied your final net cost is only $18,200.
+If you divide that net cost by what you are currently paying in utility bills, your payback period is about 7-8 years.
 From that point forward your power will be coming to you entirely FREE!

 How long will a solar PV system last?

 All of the solar panels used by V.H.
 Energy are warrantied for 25 years.
 You should expect your system to last 35-40 years.
 Installation labor is warrantied for 5 years by V.H.
 Energy.